scarolan/quick-dashboard-makeover/README.md

 This repo comes with 2 hands-on lab exercises:

-1. ⛷️[Overdrive XT Dashboard Makeover](./Labs/01_ExtremeDashboard.md): Go from "meh" to Monster as you help the Overdrive XT SREs fix their boring and confusing dashboard.
+1. ⛷️[Overdrive Dashboard Makeover](./Labs/01_ExtremeDashboard.md): Go from "meh" to Monster as you help the Overdrive Energy Drink SREs fix their boring and confusing dashboard.
 2. 👨🏻‍🍳[KitchenOps](./Labs/02_KitchenOps.md): Help a restaurant achieve Michelin star status by revamping their KitchenOps dashboard to meet their culinary standards.

 You will find the exercises in the Labs folder.